Montreal-JieZhu/MediPal/README.md

 2. **Evaluation and Decision Patterns**

-   * Instead of solving a problem at once, I decomposed a problem into small yes-or-no questions.
+   * Instead of solving a problem at one go, I decomposed a problem into a sequence of small yes-or-no questions.
    * The model can evaluate and decide what to do next.
 By repeating this process, until solve a problem correctly.

 3. **Conversation Memory**